dblohm7/dblohm7.github.com/source/_posts/2021-08-13-all-good-things.markdown

 like to say this:

-My time at Mozilla has made me into a better software developer, a better leader, and more imporantly, a better person.
+My time at Mozilla has made me into a better software developer, a better leader, and more importantly, a better person.

 I'd like to thank all the Mozillians whom I have interacted with over the years for their contributions to making that happen.